LeStegii/server-software/SERVERS.md

 # Servers
 Minecraft servers make it possible to play minecraft in multiplayer.
 Some versions allow the use of mods or plugins.
 The softwares are split into **Plugins** and **Mods**, all softwares in the **Mods** category support playing with Fabric or Forge mods.
+The versions that are listed are the ones that you can download officially without visiting some weird sites.
 </br></br>
 Click [here](https://github.com/UeberallGebannt/server-softwares/blob/master/SERVERS.md#plugins) to go to Plugins.
 </br>